 The Masters School conducts background checks and fingerprint screening on all job candidates upon acceptance of a contingent offer and uses a third-party administrator to conduct background checks/fingerprint screening.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.

-In addition, all employees are required to abide by and support our students in following all of the health and safety protocols we have in place.
+Additionally, all employees are required to follow—and to support our students in following all health and safety protocols established by The Masters School.

 The Masters School (www.mastersny.org) is a coeducational day and boarding school that engages 5th–12th grade students with a challenging academic program in a welcoming learning environment.
 Located on 96 picturesque acres overlooking the Hudson River, The Masters School community takes advantage of both its access to the tri-state area and its proximity to the rich cultural and educational magnet that is New York City.
 We offer our diverse student body, hailing from 33 different countries, the resources and activities of our seven-day campus and dedicated, talented faculty and staff.
 Through exceptional academics, outstanding visual and performing arts, championship athletic teams, and active community engagement, the Masters experience prepares students to thrive in college, career, and life.
 Our students graduate determined to make a positive contribution to their world.